Guide to US Family Visas

 - Complete your application form to the highest standard

-- Liaise with USCIS on your behalf while your application is pending
+- Liaise with USCIS and the National Visa Center on your behalf while your application is pending

 - Keep you notified of any key dates or deadlines during your application